0xC3-dev/BO3Z_Tool/README.md

 * Config System: Add Config System to Load/Save feature states.

 ## NOTE
 * This tool will have bugs present.
-I have yet to go through and really cleanup alot but will be doing so little by little.
+I will do my best to squash as many as possible.
 If you wish to improve upon the codebase, feel free to make pull requests.
-Any contribution is welcome!
+Meaningful contributions are always welcome!

 ## Tool Preview
 ![BO3Z_Tool1](https://cdn.discordapp.com/attachments/952164775771652106/1128441015896915998/image.png)